VinzenzKlass/python-postgres/docs/guides/client.md

 interested in the result of this query and not in the tables themselves.

 ??? tip "Actually ..."
-    You could of course use a view for the above, but that cn both be unwanted for a whole number of reasons, and is besides the point of this illustrative example.
+    You could of course use a view for the above, but that can both be unwanted for a whole number of reasons, and is besides the point of this illustrative example.

 With Python Postgres, you can simply run this query and get a pydantic model with the result: